 Prehistoric and Biblical periods

-The crossing at the Adam bridge started in prehistoric times, and was a major ancient trade route.
-A mountain pass exists on the west side of the bridge (along the Tirzah creek, connecting to the region of Efraim) and on the eastern side of the bridge (along the Yabbok/Zarka river, connecting to the Gilad in Jordan).
+The river crossing at the Adam bridge started in prehistoric times, and was a major ancient trade route.
+A mountain pass exists on the west side of the site (along the Tirzah creek, connecting to the region of Efraim) and on the eastern side (along the Yabbok/Zarka river, connecting to the Gilad in Jordan).
 This made the crossing at this location most convenient, and was in use for many millenniums until modern times.

 The Bible describes the location of the crossing by the Israelites, led by Joshua, as passing at Adam (Joshua 3: 16): “That the waters which came down from above stood and rose up upon an heap very far from the city Adam…”.
 An ancient city is indeed located here, and called Tell Adam.